sandhawke/dv/README.md

 # dv - shell scripts to use LLMs for coding

 These scripts grow out of using a `packmime | llpipe | unpackmime` toolchain in collaborating with AI.
-They basically just enhance that toolchain.
+They basically just enhance that toolchain with some conventions and prompts which use those conventions.

 These scripts are meant to be easy to understand and play with, so everyone can try to figure out how to make the best use of LLMs in software development.

 These scripts generally assume you're in a project directory of some kind that's also a cloned git repo.
-They feel okay modifying git-clean content.
+They feel okay modifying git-clean content and maybe commiting changes.
 Sometimes they make multiple subdirectory copies, to explore alternatives in parallel.
 Usually that would be under .dv so it wouldn't be confused with project content.

 **Concurrency warning**: These scripts keep state in files, and if two people (or you working two windows) run commands that modify state, things could get very confused.
 Run the scripts in one window, and maybe look at the results in other windows.
-Much of the state is in llpipe's history files, written in the $PROJECT_DIR/.llpipe directory.
-(It is fine to work on separate project dirs at the same time.)

 ## Demo